The Law Society's returning to practice rules apply to all lawyers, former lawyers, or applicants who have been absent from the practice of law.

 Whether you can return to practice following an absence is determined by your practice history.
 The returning to practice rules (Rules 2-88 to 2-90) apply whether or not you hold, or are entitled to hold, a practising certificate.

-Generally, if you have not engaged in the practice of law for more than three years within the last five-year period, you must either pass the qualification examination or obtain permission from the Credentials Committee to practise law without passing the examination.
+Generally, if you have not engaged in the practice of law for more than three and up to five years within the last seven-year period, you may return to practice without taking the qualifying examination or applying to the Credentials Committee; however, you are required to take the Law Society’s free online Practice Management Course.

 For the purposes of returning to practice, the “practice of law” is as defined in section 1 of the Legal Profession Act and for at least one day (8 hours) per week.